-The Quarterly report follows the following schedule: For March 31 reports, the final report is due on April 30.
+The Quarterly filer follows the following schedule: For March 31 reports, the final report is due on April 30.
 If the report is not received on the due date, a penalty is assessed on May 10, and a delinquency notice is sent on May 31.
 For June 30 reports, the final report is due on July 31.
 If the report is not received by the due date, a penalty is assessed on August 10, and a delinquency notice is sent on August 31.
 For September 30 reports, the final report is due on October 31.
-If the report is not received by the due date, a penalty is assessed on November 10, and a delinquency notice is sent on November 30.
+If the report is not received by the due date, a penalty is assessed on November 30 reports, the final report is sent on November 30.
+For December 30 reports, the final report is sent on November 30.
 For December 30 reports, the final report is due by January 31.
-If the report is not received by the due date, a penalty is assessed on February 10, and a delinquency notice is sent on February 28.
+If the report is not received by the due date, a penalty is assessed on February 10, and a delinquency notice is sent on November 30.
+For December 30 reports, the final report is due by January 31.
+If the report is not received by the due date, a penalty is assessed on February 10, and a delinquency notice is sent on February 10, and a delinquency notice is sent on February 28.

-Penalty Assessment and Delinquency Schedule for Quarterly Reports
+Penalty Assessment and Delinquency Schedule for Quarterly Filer

-UC30 Quarterly Report Report Due Penalty Assessment Delinquency Notice Sent March 31 (1st Quarter) April 30 May 10 May 31 June 30 (2 nd Quarter) July 31 August 10 August 31 September 30 (3 rd Quarter) October 31 November 10 November 30 December 30 (4 th Quarter) January 31 February 10 February 28
+UC30 Quarterly Report Report Due Penalty Assessment Delinquency Notice Sent March 31 (1 st Quarter) April 30 May 10 May 31 June 30 (2 nd Quarter) July 31 August 10 August 31 September 30 (3 rd Quarter) October 31 November 10 November 30 December 30 (4 th Quarter) January 31 February 10 February 28

-Penalty and Delinquency Schedule for Annual Reports
+Penalty and Delinquency Schedule for Annual Filer